paulmuenzner/backupserver/README.md

 -   **Circular Buffer**: Implement a circular buffer to manage and optimize backup storage.
 -   **CSV Format**: Each MongoDB collection is saved as a CSV file, offering simplicity and human readability.
 -   **Configuration Flexibility**: Easily modify several parameters, such as for cron jobs and adjust the number of kept backups thanks to a flexible configuration system.
--   **Limit File Size**: Define max and limit size of csv files.
-Large collections are splitted into multiple numbered files.
+-   **Limitless Sizes**: Create MongoDB backups of any size without limits and upload to AWS S3.
+Large collections are splitted into multiple numbered files automatically to not exceed S3's maximum permitted [upload size](https://aws.amazon.com/s3/?nc1=h_ls).
+-   **Limitless Nested Levels**: This backup server can handle any level of nested values inside MongoDB's bson documents.
 -   **Dependency Injection (DI) setup**: This Golang webserver boasts a robust architecture designed for flexibility, reduced coupling and testibiliy through a dedicated Dependency Injection (DI) setup.
 The core functionalities of database communications, and AWS operations and sending email notifications are seamlessly integrated, providing a cohesive and modular solution.
 -   **AWS S3 Integration**: Backups are securely uploaded to AWS S3 for reliable and scalable storage.
 Multipart uploads are applied automatically for large csv files improving throughput by uploading a number of parts in parallel.
 -   **S3 Pagination**: Pagination implemented to handle large object lists with AWS S3.